 Businesses – it’s time to get involved with mobile

 As customers become more attached to mobile devices, businesses are moving operations to mobile platforms with the goal of reaching more customers while simultaneously making their experience more enjoyable.
 Since customers are already on their phones, they are using more social channels to communicate with companies.
 “The social revolution is a trust revolution,” said Marc Benioff, CEO of Salesforce.com in his keynote at Dreamforce.
 Benioff explained the need for businesses to develop new applications to talk to customers to improve customer experience.
 Creating applications that allow customers to intuitively interact via a mobile phone is crucial to the future of business operations as many mobile retail sites are subpar compared to ones accessed on a PC or laptop.

 How are customers communicating?
 Voice

 Now that customers are directly connecting with businesses through mobile apps, they are using their voice in every sense of the word.
-Developing voice-enabled apps is the newest trend and one session at GigaOM’s Mobilize spoke to that theme.
+Developing voice-enabled apps is the newest trend.
 Panelists from T-Mobile and Sidecar talked about how voice is a killer app and how it can work with all the services on a mobile phone to provide the best customer experience.
 In the near term, apps will have the capability to converse with users in the most natural way possible.
 To be truly successful, new apps will need to empower customers to interact with businesses when they want, where they want, and now, how they want.